|Nutrition Facts (per serving)|

 Add the zucchini, spices, and frozen Kubbeh.

-Turn down the flame, and cook, partially covered, for another 20-30 minutes.
+Turn down the flame, and cook, partially covered, for another 20 to 30 minutes.